MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 - Fixed a common source of hangs and poor performance when selecting "Script as Create/Update/Drop" (removed unnecessary fetches of SMO objects)
 - Fixed a hang when connecting to an Azure SQL DB using MFA while ADAL traces are enabled
 - Fixed a hang (or perceived hang) in Live Query Statistics when invoked from Activity Monitor (the issue manifested when using SQL Server authentication with no "Persist Security Info" set).
-- Fixed a hang when selecting "Reports" in Object Explorer which could manifest on high latency connections or temporary non-accessibility of the resources.
+- Fixed a hang when selecting "Reports" in Object Explorer that could manifest on high latency connections or temporary non-accessibility of the resources.

 Connection dialog: